Knowledgebase

 Sending text messages

-Text messages are great for reminding your customers about an upcoming session or appointment, or sending a quick message right from within Light Blue, such as telling them that their order is ready for collection.
-The first time you send a text message you’ll go through a short setup step to set the name or number from which you want the messages to be sent.
-We offer various bundles of text message credits, from 7p per message.
+Text messages are great for reminding your customers about an upcoming Session or Appointment, or sending a quick message right from within Light Blue, such as telling them that their order is ready for collection.

 How to send a text message

-To send a single text message to someone, go to a Shoot record for someone who’s got a mobile number, click on the “Linked Records” panel, then click on the “Text Message” button.
+To send a single text message to someone, go to a Shoot Record for someone who’s got a mobile number, click on the “Linked Records” panel, then click on the “Text Message” button.

 Alternatively, click on the smaller text message icon which appears next to the contact’s details when you hover your mouse over them.